grutenko/ipsum/README.md

 You can think of it as `cut`, `sort`, `uniq` — but for subnets.

-🚧 Project is under early development.
-Not all commands are implemented yet.
+🚧 This project is currently a **concept and design prototype**.
+Commands, interfaces, and internal structures are being explored and iterated.
+Implementation is partial or not yet started.

 ---